Cataracts & Cataract Surgery

 Costs for uninsured patients

 In addition to the explanatory video below, Dr Cronin has some youtube videos demonstrating cataract surgery - Cataract Surgery - Toric intraocular lenses.
+If you are looking for premium lens replacement surgery with multifocal lenses then it is best to visit Dr Cronin at Focus Vision.

 Cataracts Explained - Dr Brendan Cronin from Brendan Cronin on Vimeo.
 An explanation of what a cataract is and how they are treated.